 Drug companies tend to fund studies that will get their medications approved.
 They do not typically fund studies that focus on cancer prevention, screening, or quality of life.
 The NIH, on the other hand, funds comparisons of cancer drugs, which allow patients and their doctors to determine the best treatments for their unique cases.

 Perhaps the biggest difference between government-funded research and industry research is that the former tends to apply funding to the greatest need, while industry research focuses on marketable products.
 And, while there seems to be a continuing decline in government research in this country, the American Cancer Society has pledged to double its research budget to $240 million by 2021.
-However, both charities and the drug industry are hesitant to cover the indirect costs of research, such as labs.
+However, both charities and the drug industry are hesitant to cover the indirect costs of cancer research, such as labs.
 That’s why government grants are so important.

 Because of research, there are now new and better ways to treat mesothelioma, such as gene therapy and immunotherapy, for example.
 If you or someone you love is suffering with or has suffered from mesothelioma or another asbestos-related disease, please call the Philadelphia mesothelioma lawyers at Shein Law at 1-877-SHEINLAW (743-4652), or contact us online to speak to a dedicated asbestos lawyer.
 We will thoroughly review the facts of your case to determine who is at fault for your asbestos exposure, and win you the care and financial compensation you deserve.
 Our offices are centrally located in Philadelphia and Pennsauken, New Jersey.
 We protect the rights of asbestos exposure victims throughout Pennsylvania and New Jersey.